lilactown/helix-spec-alpha/README.md

 ## Developing

-The library is meant to be used with a browser REPL.
+The library can be developed using a simple browser REPL.

 With Emacs, run `M-x cider-jack-in-cljs` and select `shadow-cljs` as the REPL type.
 Once connected, select `browser-repl`.